pamellahani/sar/docs/design/messages/design_documentation.md

-### Updated Message Queue System Design Documentation
+## Message Queue System Design Documentation

 #### **Overview**
 The Message Queue System facilitates communication between a client and a server (both represented by `Task` objects) through message brokers and channels.
 Messages are sent and received as byte arrays.
 The system includes asynchronous and blocking communication patterns and ensures thread safety through the use of request and response queues that extend `MessageQueue`.